edu-damasceno/cursor-mern-basketball-scoreboard/README.md

 ## Getting Started
 ### Prerequisites
 - Node.js and npm installed on your machine.
-- MongoDB instance (local or cloud).
+- MongoDB Atlas account (for cloud-hosted database).

 ### Installation and Setup